gcremers/metascan/README.md

 # Metascan

-## Welkom to Metascan, a Metagenomic Scanning and Annotation tool with an emphasis on metabolic genes.
+Metascan is a Metagenomic Scanning and Annotation tool with an emphasis on metabolic genes.

-### **Metabolic scanning and annotation of Metagenomes**
+## **Metabolic scanning and annotation of Metagenomes**

-Metascan is a Metagenomic Scanning and Annotation tool, with an emphasis on metabolic genes.
 The heart of Metascan is a set of metabolic core genes, that are used to paint a picture of the metabolic capacity of the sample.
 Furthermore, it utilizes the Kegg pathways for a complete metabolic overview of each sample.

 Samples can be analyzed as eiter binned or unbinned metagenome.

 Metascan consists of a perl script, a few auxillary (text-)files and a set of HMM profiles, created by clustering TrEmbl proteins, based on Kegg K-numbers.

-### **INSTALLATION:**
+Recently three scripts have been added.
+One to download the databases and two to retrieve fastas from the analysed datasets.

+When Metascan was developped, it was based on Prokka, as Prokka already had most of the functionality that was needed and I had never written a script before.
+Because of this, Metascan would run if Prokka worked on the sytem.

-Due to recent changes in tabel2asn, it is alot more difficult to use Metascan if Prokka can run in an environment or system.
+However, due a cascade of changes starting with a change of tbl2asn to tabel2asn, it is alot more difficult to use Metascan if Prokka can run in an environment or system.
 Therefor, Metascan now has its own Conda environment.
-I have also used this update to include a viral sequence algorithm which is VERY! beta (see below).
+This update was also used to include a viral sequence algorithm which is VERY! beta (see below).

+## **INSTALLATION:**

 To install Metascan, first clone Metascan to your system: